Can Cats Eat Peanut Butter? Vet-Reviewed Facts & Considerations

-We recommend you avoid feeding your cat peanut butter unless it’s something the cat demands.
+We recommend that you avoid feeding peanut butter to your cat.
 There are too many health risks associated with making it a regular part of their diet.
-If your cat really wants it, you can let them lick the spoon on occasion after you make a sandwich on occasion, but only after you read over the ingredients to make sure there is no xylitol.
-Organic, all-natural peanut butters will be better and have fewer chemical ingredients, making them less likely to cause an allergic reaction.
+If your cat really wants it, you can occasionally let them lick the spoon after you make a sandwich, but only if you are using plain, unsweetened peanut butter.
+All-natural peanut butters are better and have fewer chemical ingredients, making them less likely to cause any issues.

-You can try serving pumpkin as a peanut butter alternative that your cat might like.
-It’s much healthier and will add plenty of fiber to the diet, which will help keep your cat regulated.
-It’s the perfect food when your cat is constipated, and it’s low in sugar and calories, so it can help with weight management.
-It also contains plenty of vitamins and minerals as well as healthy omega fats.
+You can try serving pumpkin purée as a peanut butter alternative that your cat might like.
+It’s much healthier and will add plenty of fiber to their diet, which will help keep your cat’s digestion regular.
+It’s the perfect food when your cat is constipated, and it’s also low in sugar and calories, so it can help with weight management.

 We recommend avoiding peanut butter in your cat’s diet.
-If your cat ate a small amount or is bugging you to lick the spoon, it will probably be ok as long as there is no xylitol, but there are plenty of other foods that your cat will enjoy that provide more nutrients.
-We recommend pumpkin because it’s similar to peanut butter in texture, and your cat might be willing to give it a try.
-It’s packed with nutrients and can help relieve diarrhea and constipation.
+If your cat ate a small amount or is bugging you to lick the spoon, it will probably be fine, but there are plenty of other foods that your cat will enjoy that provide more nutrients.
+We recommend pumpkin purée because it’s similar to peanut butter in texture, and your cat might be willing to give it a try.
+It’s packed with fiber and can help relieve diarrhea and constipation.